Piyush1028/google_photo_sync/README.md

 ### Note:

-+ "google_photo_sync" requires authorisation only for the first time use, as it saves the credentials as "credentials.dat” file for future use.
-But if you wish not to save the credentials please use "gpsync_auth_req_everytime.py".
-This will ask for authentication code every time.
++ "google_photo_sync" requires authorisation only for the first time use, as it saves the credentials as "credentials.dat” file for future use. **But if you wish not to save the credentials please use "gpsync_auth_req_everytime.py".
+This will ask for authentication code every time you start the utility.**
 + Different users require different "client_secret.json" created from their respective accounts.
 + This utility now supports only photos('.png','.jpg','.jpeg' and '.gif' only), but can be extended to other photo types and some video formats.
++ **For running Nosetest, please edit and change the email Id to your email Id**